By Carol Schleich

 Calamine lotion has always been too chalky and drying while not always performing to my expectations, so I am happy to report that both the purchased tincture and my own brew soothed my skin and kept poison ivy at bay.
 No more itching!
 No blisters!

 The best time to harvest jewelweed is while it’s flowering.
-However, you can apply the crushed leaves to afflicted areas any time.
+However, you can apply the crushed leaves or stem sap to afflicted areas any time.~Carol Schleich, Master gardener and contributing writer, GardensAll

-Warnings: Jewelweed compound can stain clothing, but more importantly, under no circumstance ingest this tincture.
-(You already knew the latter.)
 As with any home remedy, there is always the possibility of an allergic reaction.
-P.S.
 After working as a paralegal for twenty-two fun filled years, I feel compelled to subscribe to the CYA code; hence the disclaimer.
-I personally have had nothing but positive experiences using jewelweed.
+However, I personally have had nothing but positive experiences using jewelweed.

-Jewelweed contains a compound called lawsone in its leaves proven to have anti-histamine and anti-inflammatory properties.3)http://www.bio.brandeis.edu/fieldbio/medicinal_plants/pages/glossary.html#poultice The plant is safest and most effective when used as an external wash, poultice, or salve.4)http://www.motherearthliving.com/plant-profile/jewelweed?pageid=2#PageContent2
+Jewelweed leaves contains a compound called lawsone, that’s proven to have antihistamine and anti-inflammatory properties.
+The plant is most often used as an external wash, poultice, or salve.3)https://www.bio.brandeis.edu/fieldbio/medicinal_plants/pages/glossary.html#poultice4)https://www.motherearthliving.com/plant-profile/jewelweed?pageid=2#PageContent2

 - Poison Ivy, stinging nettle and other skin rashes